geoserver/geoserver/doc/en/developer/source/policies/security.rst

 Participation in the geoserver-security, like commit access, is volunteer based and reflects trust.

-* To volunteer email geoserver-security@lists.osgeo.org stating your interest.
+* To volunteer, email geoserver-security@lists.osgeo.org stating your interest.

-* If you are unable to participate send and email to step down.
+* If you are unable to participate send an email to step down.

-  We understand that short term committments can get in the way of sustainability initiatives – you are welcome to rejoin at any time.
+  We understand that short term commitments can get in the way of sustainability initiatives – you are welcome to rejoin at any time.

-  We will also retire inactive members as needed
+  We will also retire inactive members as needed.

 When contacted by an external party on geoserver-security email list: